 You can change your Medigap plan as often as you want.
 However, it doesn’t make sense to change plans frequently.
 Usually, people change plans when they want a lower rate, but you don’t need a reason to change plans.

-When changing plans, you’ll have a 30-day ”free look period” that starts when you get the new Medigap policy.
-But, you’ll have to pay premiums on both for that initial month.
+When changing plans, you’ll have a 30-day” free look period” that starts when you get the new Medigap policy.
+But you’ll have to pay premiums on both for that initial month.

 If you choose to discontinue the new policy, the new Medigap insurance company will reimburse you.
-However, if you choose to go with the new policy, at least you were adequately covered during your transition from plan to plan.
+However, if you decide to go with the new policy, at least you were adequately covered during your transition from plan to plan.